 Big Sur has long been known as an idyllic spot away from the hustle and bustle of the San Francisco Bay Area to the north and Los Angeles to the south.
 This region on the central coast of California has inspired many creative types with its rugged mountains, old-growth redwoods and pine forests that extend to the edge of picture-perfect beaches.
 And, if you want to experience true solitude among this breathtaking scenery, New Camaldoli Hermitage, a working Benedictine monastery, offers the perfect place to stay.
 Guests are invited, but not required, to attend daily prayers.
 The basic rooms, private houses with gardens and outdoor spaces, offer lots of peace and tranquility, but little else.
 Just remember there’s no app that can take the place of listening to the actually sounds of the surf while taking in magnificent ocean views.

-The chance to disconnect is just part of what makes McLean’s Tsylos Park Lodge so special.
-Reconnect with yourself, and your loved ones if you choose, as well as to your true passions.
+The chance to disconnect is just part of what makes Tsylos Park Lodge so special.
+Reconnect with yourself and your loved ones if you choose, as well as to your true passions.
 Forget about text messaging and computers, here you can truly soak in the peace and tranquility of nature.
 The lodge offers a perfect gathering place, along with delicious meals, for conversations around the table and sitting around the cozy fire.
 During the day there are a variety of activities to choose from, including world-class fly fishing and canoeing on the Chilko River as well as horseback riding and hiking among spectacular mountain views.

 You’ll arrive here by boat or seaplane and spend your days napping in a hammock, strolling the white-sand beach, dining on succulent seafood, and totally forgetting the fact that there are no TVs or telephones to interrupt the romantic mood.
 Sometimes called a “real-life Gilligan’s island,” the only traffic to be found here is iguanas walking along the crushed-shell path – and, disruptive modern devices are said to be so disliked, one of the few telephones on the island is stowed away in an outhouse.
 While you won’t have the chance to play with your high-tech gadgets, that doesn’t mean you won’t enjoy luxurious digs.
 The thatch-bungalow tweets have no alarm clocks or TVs, but they do have chilled Champagne waiting for guests, along with velvet-trimmed pillows and wrought-iron chandeliers.
-Instead of staring at the computer screen, gaze at the 7,000-year-old coral reefs and multitude of fish species while snorkeling at Dive Looe Key National Marine Sanctuary.
+Instead of staring at the computer screen, gaze at the 7,000-year-old coral reefs and a multitude of fish species while snorkeling at Dive Looe Key National Marine Sanctuary.
 Instead of posting pictures on Facebook, bring some postage stamps and mail a letter home.
 In between all of the outdoor fun, you can look forward to dining on lobster pancakes and indulging in a body wrap at the spa.

-Made up of just 16 eco-friendly bungalows nestled within the rainforest of Osa Peninsula, a haven of eco-tourism and sustainability, this delightful resort more than makes up for its lack of Internet and phone access with the sounds of the rainforest—the crickets, cicadas and kinkajous.
-You’ll have a front row seat to the verdant flora that surrounds the property, and your most difficult decision will be whether to get a spa treatment, enjoy a dip in the pool or a luxurious nap in a hammock.
+Made up of eco-friendly bungalows nestled within the rainforest of Osa Peninsula, a haven of eco-tourism and sustainability, this delightful resort more than makes up for its lack of Internet and phone access with the sounds of the rainforest—the crickets, cicadas and kinkajous.
+You’ll have a front-row seat to the verdant flora that surrounds the property, and your most difficult decision will be whether to get a spa treatment, enjoy a dip in the pool or a luxurious nap in a hammock.
 When you want to get more active, go for a trek through the forest where you can look for three-toed sloths hanging sleepy-eyed from tree limbs and watch the monkeys (spider, howlers, squirrel and capuchins) swing through the trees.

 Remota, located in the vast Chilean Patagonia region, allows guests to take part in a multitude of attractions, including Torres del Paine National Park, the surrounding area’s fiords and farms as well as the chance to meet the people and culture of Patagonia through local guides.
 The lack of televisions and electronic connection to the outside world encourages guests to tune in to the wild Patagonian landscape, looming glaciers and unobstructed views of the sky.
 Nature and isolation serve as the main lures, as well as the option to go on horseback and bicycle excursions, bird watching expeditions and guided or unguided hikes.
 You’ll get plenty of leisure time to chat, read or do nothing at all if you prefer.